 If your child has a disability and requires special-needs education, Canada is the place for you.
 Due to the extremely high-quality public medical services and healthcare in Canada, the country has a fantastic system for helping those with disabilities to get the most out of their education.

-Outside of the classroom, Canadian schools offer a wealth of activities to help students expand their skills and experience outside of purely academic pursuits.
-Most Canadian schools offer fantastic sports programs including, hockey, soccer, baseball and a plethora of other sports, depending on the school.
+Canadian schools offer a wealth of activities outside the classroom to help students expand their skills and experience outside of purely academic pursuits.
+Most Canadian schools offer fantastic sports programs, including hockey, soccer, baseball, and many other sports, depending on the school.
 Not only can this benefit the student’s physical health, but it can also improve their rapport with their classmates.

-Outside of sports, Canadian schools offer plenty of extracurricular activities and clubs such as public speaking, music, art and dramatics.
-Different schools offer different activities but you will certainly find an array of activities that interest your child catered for in your area.
+Canadian schools offer many extracurricular activities and clubs outside of sports, such as public speaking, music, art, and dramatics.
+These provide students with a well-rounded education and allow them to develop skills outside the traditional classroom setting.
+Different schools offer different activities, but you will certainly find an array of activities that interest your child catered for in your area.
+Learn more about extracurricular activities in Canada.

 School-funded Transportation

-Going to and from school in Canada is a historically easy and safe process.
-Most Canadian schools offer some form of school-funded transportation, like a school bus service which ensures students get to school on time, easily and safely without putting too much stress on parents.
+Going to and from school in Canada is historically easy and safe.
+Most Canadian schools offer some form of school-funded transportation, like a school bus service which ensures students get to school on time, easily, and safely without putting too much stress on parents.

-Sometimes these services cost a little extra but are usually inexpensive and certainly worth the cost if your child is going to be riding the bus to and from school every day.
+Sometimes, these services cost a little extra but are usually inexpensive and worth the cost if your child rides the bus to and from school every day.

 Bilingual Teaching

-As Canada has two official languages - English and French - most schools will give students the opportunity to learn both languages to be as functional as possible within Canada.
-Different schools have different primary languages but almost all schools cater to both English and French speakers.
-This also gives them the tools to effectively communicate in other languages.
+As Canada has two official languages - English and French - most schools will allow students to learn both languages to be as functional as possible within Canada.
+Schools have different primary languages, but almost all cater to English and French speakers.
+This also gives them the tools to communicate in other languages effectively.

-Additionally, this can often open up a lot of opportunities for students upon completing their studies.
+Additionally, this can often open up many opportunities for students upon completing their studies.

 International Schools in Canada

 There are also hundreds of International Schools in Canada.
-These schools are specifically designed to cater to students from a multitude of backgrounds to help them both complete their education and comfortably assimilate into the society of their new country.
+These schools are specifically designed to cater to students from many backgrounds to help them complete their education and comfortably assimilate into the society of their new country.
+This includes language support for those not fluent in English or French and cultural integration programs to help students adjust to life in Canada.

-International schools in Canada have a fixed student-teacher ratio that allows for every student to have a significant amount of attention.
+International schools in Canada have a fixed student-teacher ratio that gives every student significant attention.
 In turn, this helps with their studies and bridges the cultural gap.
 Students and parents can also choose which curriculum they want to study, particularly if they don’t plan on staying in the country until they complete their studies.

 Open-minded and Culturally-Inclusive Schooling

 Canada is well-known for its open-minded and inclusive nature, particularly regarding international cultures.
 The Canada schooling system is no different.
-Canadian schools are known to be hugely open to the different cultures that exist within their student body, which make significant allowances for those cultures.
+Canadian schools are known to be hugely open to the different cultures within their student body, making significant allowances for those cultures.

 Canada has plenty of religious and secular schools that ensure your culture remains protected and respected both in and outside school.

-Canada is also well known for its extreme tolerance towards the LGBTQ+ community and schools often have extensive counselling and support programs for children discovering their identity.
+Canada is also well known for its extreme tolerance towards the LGBTQ+ community, and schools often have extensive counseling and support programs for children discovering their identity.
+Students can learn about different cultures, traditions, and perspectives, fostering an environment of inclusivity and mutual respect.
+Learn more about Canada's multiculturalism.

 FAQs